ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.16.6.1.
 Directory Modes

 - **Simple AD**: should be default.
 Designed for simple requirements.
+  - Based on Samba 4 ie. anything that can join Samba can join Simple AD
+  - Works with numerous AWS services
+  - Works in isolation, but not with on-prem environment.
-- **Microsoft AD**: is anything with Windows or if it needs a trust relationship with on-prem.
-This is not an emulation or adjusted by AWS.
+- **AWS-managed Microsoft AD**: is anything with Windows or if it needs a AD trust relationship with on-prem.
+  - This is not an emulation or adjusted by AWS.
+  - Full AD-DS running 2012 R2.
+  - Works with MSFT products like SharePoint and SQL Server.
-- **AD Connector**: Use AWS services without storing any directory info in the cloud, it proxies to your on-prem directory.
+- **AD Connector**: For using AWS services which require directory services without provisioning directory on the cloud.
+Proxies to your on-prem directory service.
+  - Works over VPN.

 ### 1.16.7.
 AWS DataSync

 - Data transfer service TO and FROM AWS.
 - This is used for migrations or for large amounts of data processing transfers.
 - Designed to work at huge scales.
 Each agent can handle 10 Gbps and each job can handle 50 million files.
 - Transfers metadata and timestamps
 - Each agent is about 100 TB per day.
-- Can use bandwidth limiters to avoid customer impact
+- Can limit bandwidth to avoid link saturation.
-- Supports incremental and scheduled transfer options
+- Supports incremental and scheduled transfer options, automatic retries.
 - Compression and encryption in transit is also supported
 - Has built in data validation and automatic recovery from transit errors.
 - AWS service integration with S3, EFS, FSx for Windows servers.